On voting

 Alright, we’ve figured out the probability side of the equation.
 Now for the hard part: what’s \(\Delta V\)?
 How much “value” does one candidate create over the other?

 Before we dive in, note that everything we have calculated so far is independent of \(\Delta V\).
-The probability calculations remains the same regardless of what value you assign to the election.
-So while I am about to do a lot of hand-waving, it doesn’t actually matter: plug in your own \(\Delta V\); the analysis at the end holds too.
+So while I am about to do a lot of hand-waving, it doesn’t actually matter: plug in your own number and the rest of the analysis still holds.

 The federal budget as a proxy